ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Domain Owner consumption.
 This is not necessary if the Domain Owner has not requested aggregate reports, i.e., no "rua" tag was found in the policy record.

+## Organizational and Policy Domain Tree Walk Examples {#treewalk-example}

+If a 5322.From domain has no DMARC record, a receiver uses a tree walk to find the policy domain.
+If the policy in a policy domain allows relaxed alignment and the SPF or DKIM domains are different from 5322.From domain, a receiver uses a tree walk to discover the respective Organizational domains.

+### Simple Organizational and Policy Example

+A mail receiver receives an email with:

+5322.From domain
+: example.com

+5321.MailFrom domain
+: example.com

+DKIM signature d=
+: signing.example.com

+In this example, _dmarc.example.com and _dmarc.signing.example.com both have DMARC records while _dmarc.com does not.
+If SPF or DKIM yield pass results, they still have to be aligned to support a DMARC pass.
+Since not all domains are the same, if the alignment is relaxed then the tree walk is performed to determine the organizational domain for each:

+For the 5322.From domain, query _dmarc.example.com and _dmarc.com; example.com is the last
+element of the DNS tree with a DMARC record, so it is the organizational domain for example.com.

+For the 5321.MailFrom, the Organizational domain already found for example.com is example.com, so SPF is aligned.

+For the DKIM d= domain, query _dmarc.signing.example.com, _dmarc.example.com, and _dmarc.com.
+Both signing.example.com and example.com have DMARC records, but example.com is the highest element in the tree with a DMARC record, so example.com is the organizational domain.
+Since this is also the organizational domain for 5322.From, DKIM is aligned for relaxed alignment.

+Since both SPF and DKIM are aligned, they can be used to determine if the message has a DMARC pass result.
+If the result is not pass, then the policy domain's DMARC record is used to determine the appropriate policy.
+In this case, since the 5322.From domain has a DMARC record, that is the policy domain.

+### Deep Tree Walk Example

+A mail receiver receives an email with:

+5322.From domain
+: a.b.c.d.e.f.g.h.i.j.k.example.com

+5322.MailFrom domain
+: example.com

+DKIM signature d=
+:  signing.example.com.

+Both _dmarc.example.com and
+_dmarc.signing.example.com have DMARC records, while_dmarc.com does not.
+If SPF or DKIM yield pass results, they still have to be aligned to support a DMARC pass.
+Since not all domains are the same, if the alignment is relaxed then the tree walk is performed to determine the organizational domain for
+each:

+For the 5322.From domain, query _dmarc.a.b.c.d.e.f.g.h.i.j.k.example.com, skip to _dmarc.j.k.example.com, then query _dmarc.k.example.com, _dmarc.example.com,
+and _dmarc.com.
+None of a.b.c.d.e.f.g.h.i.j.k.example.com, j.k.example.com,
+or k.example.com have a DMARC record.
+Since example.com is the last element of the
+DNS tree with a DMARC record, it is the organizational domain for example.com.

+For the 5322.MailFrom domain, the Organizational domain already found for example.com is example. com.
+SPF is aligned.

+For the DKIM d= domain, query _dmarc.signing.example.com, _dmarc.example.com, and _dmarc.com.
+Both signing.example.com and example.com have DMARC records, but example.com is the highest element in the tree with a DMARC record, so example.com is the organizational domain.
+Since this is also the organizational domain for 5322.From, DKIM is aligned for relaxed alignment.

+Since both SPF and DKIM are aligned, they can be used to determine if the message has a DMARC pass result.
+If the results for both are not pass, then the policy domain's DMARC record is used to determine the appropriate policy.
+In this case, the 5322.From domain does not have a DMARC record, so the policy domain is the highest element in the DNS tree with a DMARC record, example.com.

+### Example with a PSD DMARC Record

+In rare cases, a PSD publishes a DMARC record with a psd tag, which the tree walk must take into account.

+A mail receiver receives an email with:

+ 5322.From domain
+: notyourbank.example

+5322.MailFrom domain
+: notyourbank.example

+DKIM signature d=
+: notyourbank.example.

+In this example, _dmarc.notyourbank.example does not have a DMARC record, and _dmarc.example has a DMARC record which includes the psd=y tag.
+Since all three domains are the same, they are aligned (strict or relaxed).

+Since both SPF and DKIM are aligned, they can be used to determine if the message has a DMARC pass result.
+If the result is not pass, then the policy domain's DMARC record is used to determine the appropriate policy.
+In this case, the 5322.From domain does not have a DMARC record, so the policy domain is the highest element in the DNS tree with a DMARC record, example.

+Because the _dmarc.example record has psd=y it is only used for determining the policy domain, not for determining the organizational domain.

 ##  Utilization of Aggregate Feedback: Example {#utilization-of-aggregate-feedback-example}